scidsg/project-info/hush-line/whitepaper-draft.md

 ### 9.1.
 Content and Visual Design Improvements

-In Q2-2023, Hush Line collaborated with Plaintext Design to enhance its user experience and interface.
+In Q2-2023, Hush Line collaborated with Plaintext Design to enhance its user experience and interface [^94][^95].
 Key insights and implementations from this collaboration, led by Scott Jenson, include:

 - **Enhanced User Focus:** The message field has been emphasized as the primary focus, ensuring users clearly understand their primary action: typing a message.
 - **Improved Visibility:** Key elements like the 'TO' field have been made more prominent for better user comfort and assurance.